Due to Covid-19, all in-person events are cancelled until further notice.

 Greetings Tulare Kings Bird Enthusiasts,

-As the Central Valley moves toward Spring, the Tulare Kings Audubon Society Board is looking at when we might be able to gather in person again.
-Hopefully before then we can have at least one virtual meeting before summer, then in-person meetings in the fall.
-Watch for an announcement in a future Tappings.
+As the Central Valley moves into Spring, the Tulare Kings Audubon Society Board is looking at when we might be able to gather in person again.
+We plan on having at least one virtual meeting before summer, then in- person meetings in the fall.
+Watch for an meeting announcements here and in a future Tappings.

 The following eBird links for each location contains a list of recently sites birds, as well as a location map in the upper right corner.

 Kaweah Oaks Preserve - Raptors, woodpeckers and sparrows

 Big Sycamore Trail at Lake Success - Woodpeckers and songbirds